mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 To facilitate deployment, the `Scheduler` and `Server` processes of MindSpore federated learning can reuse the training script.
 You can select different startup modes by referring to [Configuring Parameters](#configuring-parameters).

-This tutorial uses LeNet as an example.
-For details about the network structure, loss function, and optimizer definition, see [LeNet sample code](https://gitee.com/mindspore/docs/blob/master/docs/sample_code/lenet/lenet.py).

 ## Configuring Parameters

 The MindSpore federated learning task process reuses the training script.
 You only need to use the same script to transfer different parameters through the Python API `set_fl_context` and start different MindSpore process roles.
 For details about the parameter configuration, see [MindSpore API](https://www.mindspore.cn/federated/docs/en/master/federated_server.html#mindspore.set_fl_context).